How Much is Overtime Pay: Everything You Need to Know

 Since the employee understands that hours and pay will not be regular, then the salary promised is for all hours worked, whether few or many.
 The first step in calculating overtime pay is to divide the salary earned by the hours worked.
 Note that the salary earned will vary from one week to the next.
 For all hours over 40, they are to receive a rate that is 0.5 times the regular pay rate.

 Overtime pay calculation - method for salaried employees (based on piece-rate work)

 Overtime pay for employees who are salaried based on piece work can be calculated by the pay for the week and dividing it by the number of hours worked.
 This will give you the hourly rate.
 The overtime pay can then be calculated by multiplying all hours above 40 by 1.5.
 Be aware that this calculation does not consider the actual piece-rate of the employee.

 If you need help in understanding how much is overtime pay and how it will affect you or your business, you can post your legal need on the UpCounsel’s marketplace.
 UpCounsel only uses lawyers who have graduated in the top 5 percent of the top law schools such as Harvard Law and Yale Law, and who also have an average of at least 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Stripe, and Twilio.
+Many of them have worked with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.